 In electricity generation, a generator is a device that converts motive power (mechanical energy) into electrical power for use in an external circuit.
 Sources of mechanical energy include steam turbines, gas turbines, water turbines, internal combustion engines, wind turbines and even hand cranks.
 The first electromagnetic generator, the Faraday disk, was invented in 1831 by British scientist Michael Faraday.
 Generators provide nearly all of the power for electric power grids.

-invented by Robert Stirling
+invented by John Walker

-invented by Léon Bouly
+invented by Thomas Edison

-invented by William Sturgeon
+invented by Fyodor Pirotsky

 Suggest an invention you think it should be here